 The P-Number is a unique number assigned by the Patriot Index/Revolutionary Grave Committee to each patriot for whom there is an approved application, a registered grave, or both.
 The current SAR system does not accommodate P-numbers.
 You see P-numbers when doing a Patriot Search, but that uses an Access Data Base developed by the Committee, not the National Society.
 Sadly, the Committee could not get support for their needs due to budget priorities.
 The members of the Committee are presently reviewing records to eliminate duplications.
 Several years ago there were three distinct entries for my ancestor Daniel Chapman, a pensioner who served in New York and died in Illinois.
 The Committee reviewed the records, recognized that the three entries were for the same man, and now has a single entry with up to date information.
-In the future as we move towards a genealogical research system, or should I say if we move towards a genealogical research system, staff genealogists will be expected to determine whether an application on a patriot whom SAR already recognizes or is on a new patriot.
-Without the Herculean effort of the Committee members, we would not be nearly so far along as we are.
+In the future as we move towards a genealogical research system, or should I say if we move towards a genealogical research system, or should I say if we move towards a genealogical research system, or should I say if we move towards a genealogical research system, or should I say if we move towards a genealogical research system, or should I say if we move towards a genealogical research system, or should I say if we move towards a genealogical research system, or should I say if we move towards a genealogical research system, or should I say if we move towards a genealogical research system, or should I say if we move towards a genealogical research system, we would not be nearly so far along as we are.

 Revolutionary Tax Lists.
 Delaware Revolutionary tax lists in the Delaware Public Archives have been examined.
 Draft recommendations for which lists provide evidence of Patriotic Service have been sent to the Subcommittee on Revolutionary Taxes for review and decisions.
 A final report is not expected before summer.
 In the course of the review, additional information about statutes was found to be useful in identifying the tax law or laws that mandated particular lists.
 The report on Delaware Tax Laws has been updated by Tim McCabe with this new information.
-You can find this report at http://www.sar.org/Committees/Genealogy/tax-lists
+You can find this report at